pypa/flit/README.rst

 ::

-    $ pip install flit
+    $ python3 -m pip install flit

-Flit requires Python 3 and therefor needs to be installed using the Python 3 version of PIP.
-On some platforms (including Debian, Ubuntu and Fedora) this means that you'll have to use the ``pip3`` command instead to get the correct interpreter version.
+Flit requires Python 3 and therefore needs to be installed using the Python 3 version of pip.

 Python 2 modules can be distributed using Flit, but need to be importable on Python 3 without errors.